conor-b1995/p2-rockPaperScissors/README.md

 ![Round feedback](assets/images/round-feedback.jpg)
 ### Score Board
 * Displays the number of rounds won by the user and computer so the user can see how close they are to a victory or a loss.
-* Once the user or computer reaches the max score of 10 an end of game modal will pop up.
+* Once the user or computer reaches the max score of 10 an end-of-game modal will pop up.
 ![Score board](assets/images/score-board.jpg)
 ### End Game Modal
 * The end game modal pops up when either the user or computer has reached a score of 10.